John Tyndall (far-right activist): 1934–1958: Youth

 John Tyndall was born in Stork Nest, Topsham Road in Exeter, Devon, on 14 July 1934, the son of Nellie Tyndall, née Parker and George Francis Tyndall.
 Through the Tyndall family line, he was related to the early English translator of the Bible, William Tyndale and the physicist John Tyndall.
-His paternal family were British Unionists living in County Waterford, Ireland, who had a long line of service in the Royal Irish Constabulary.
+His paternal family were Irish Unionists from County Waterford, who had a long history of service in the Royal Irish Constabulary.
 His grandfather had been a district inspector in the Constabulary and he had also fought against the Irish Republican Army during the Irish War of Independence.
 His father had moved to England, working as a Metropolitan Police officer, and then he worked as a warden at St George's House, a YMCA hostel in Southwark.
-Tyndall later stated that despite the fact that his father had been raised in a British Unionist family, the latter had adopted internationalist views.
+Tyndall later stated that despite the fact that his father had been raised in a Unionist family, he eventually adopted internationalist views.
 He claimed that his mother exhibited "a kind of basic British patriotism" and he also claimed that it was she who shaped his early political views.
 His upbringing was emotionally stable and materially secure.
 Tyndall studied at the Beckenham and Penge Grammar School in west Kent, where he attained three O-levels, a "moderate" result.
 At the school, his achievements had been sporting rather than academic, because he enjoyed playing cricket and association football and he also developed a passion for fitness.